elyzin/Elyzin/README.md

 # elyzin
-A PHP based bulletin board with bare minimum dependency
+A PHP based experiment with uncertain future